 Education in Timor-Leste

-The government of Timor-Leste aims to achieve its mission that all individuals will have access to a quality education that will allow them to participate in the economic, social, and political development process.
+The overarching vision of the government of Timor-Leste for the education sector is that all individuals will have access to a quality education that will allow them to participate in the economic, social, and political development process.
 Timor-Leste has made significant progress in recent years, specifically in the number of schools and enrollment levels.
 Within 5 years, the net enrollment rate grew from 67% to 83% and gender disparity significantly decreased in basic education.

 Despite this progress, Timor-Leste’s education sector still faces some challenges.
 Within basic education, drop out and repetition rates are high, while approximately half of six-year olds do not begin their schooling at the right age.